danielgross/LlamaAcademy/README.md

 python3 inference.py --model_folder output/lora-vicuna-api-notion
 ```
 ### Hardware requirements
 This code is tested with 1 RTX A6000 instance in vast.ai (approximated 0.6$/1h).
-The peak VRAM is 27.8 gb, therefore, any GPU with VRAM > 30gb will safe for fine-tuning.
+The peak VRAM is 27.8 GB, therefore, any GPU with VRAM > 30GB will safe for fine-tuning.
-The fine-tuning is done after 20 minutes with 100 examples, the data generation for polygon is completed after 1 hour (most of the time spent in GPT-4 instances generation and crawling process due to screen scraping is quite expensive).
+The fine-tuning is done after 20 minutes with 100 examples, the data generation is completed after 1 hour (most of the time spent in GPT-4 instances generation and crawling process due to screen scraping is quite expensive).

 ## Plan
 - [ ] Implement (IA)^3 for few-shot fine-tuning